jonasalberton/System-Info/README.md

-# Digital-Wallet
+# System info
-A new version of digital Wallet my concept app, using MEAN stack
+A new project using MEAN stack to check system informations such as: cpu, momory,disk and more Based on SpeedTest layout.